Greebly1/GoldenAge/ObsidianVault/Documents/A Contemplation on Curses.md

 Nightjar keeps a memento to this story in her hideout, a children's drawing of her.
 # Intro
 Nightjar has the ability to see curses, to see negativity.
 Her life's goal is to destroy all curses.
 One day while she is viewing the city from high up she is looking at the masses, the sad, the needy.
+Casinos and drug runners.
 Some people are just full of hate, or sadness, and they spread it around.
 The racists, the striking workers, the criminals.
 She wonders why, what causes some adults to be this way.

 She turns her gaze to a schoolhouse letting out children.
 She observes intently, deeply.
 A few of the children are cursed, it is a faint almost invisible aura.
 Nightjar takes notice of one girl in particular.